Fast and frequent service within the Stockton Metropolitan Area (SMA)

 Service Hours

-Seven days a week, including holidays!
 8:00 a.m. – 5:00 p.m.

 When booking through the app, you have the option to pay with a credit/debit card or you can pay with cash or present a pre-purchased pass when boarding.

 When booking your trip, select “Arrive By” and enter the time you want to arrive at your appointment.
-The app will schedule an estimated time window for your pick up.
+The app will schedule an estimated time window for your pick-up.
 Please note pick-up windows may change depending on traffic conditions and availability.
 We advised passengers plan to be at their pick-up location at least five minutes ahead of the scheduled pick-up window so they can be ready to board.

 This service is available seven days a week by appointment only during SMA service hours and within three-quarters of a mile of SMA fixed routes.
-Persons interested in this service must obtain certification under the Americans with Disabilities Act (ADA) through an application process.
+Persons interested in this service must obtain certification under the Americans with Disabilities Act (ADA) through an eligibility process.

 Hours of Operation